 Rather than selecting your dates first, do some research on flight prices to find the cheapest date ranges.
 Google Flights is really great for this research process because the prices are shown in a calendar view and are updated dynamically in real-time based on which dates you select.

 I love how quick and simple-to-use the Google Flights interface is.
 No need to submit the search, check the price, then press the back button just to search again.
 It’s a definite time-saver!

 3. Be flexible with the airport you fly in and out of.

 Choosing your departing/arriving airport is another important step in the flight cost research process.
 If you are flying to or from a destination with multiple airports nearby, check out the prices at all the airports close by.

 Here’s a recent example for you.
 I live in the Bay Area, California and have three international airports to choose from (each 30 minutes away from me).
-Oftentimes, I find flights going to the same destination that differ in price by the hundreds of dollars depending on the day.
+Oftentimes, I find flights going to the same destination that differs in price by hundreds of dollars depending on the day.